versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Worker.md

 ## Worker
 {: #Worker}

-A worker represents a mediasoup worker child subprocess that handles media realtime-communications.
+A worker represents a mediasoup subprocess that handles media realtime-communications.
 It runs in a single CPU core and can handle many [Router](#Router) instances.

 ### Dictionaries